My Practical Guide to Moving In With a Partner (Romantically and Financially)

 Tags: Tags: , , , , , , , , , , , , , ,

-With Valentine’s Day and the scent of relationship milestones heavy in the air, it’s time to talk about one of the biggest milestones of all: moving in with a romantic partner.
+As relationship milestones start to take shape, it’s time to discuss one of the biggest steps of all: moving in with a romantic partner.

-If you’re considering moving in together, my assumption is that you’re already bringing all the love and excitement and ooey-gooey feelings to the situation — which means that it’s my job to bring the practicality, organization, and the cold hard sense.
-This wretched Virgo thrives on sucking the joy out of situations, replacing it with a structure that will serve you well, far beyond your relationship’s honeymoon phase.
+If you’re considering moving in together, my assumption is that you’re already bringing all the love, excitement, and ooey-gooey feelings to the situation — which means that it’s my job to bring the practicality, organization, and the cold hard sense.
 (Spoiler alert: in my experience, all that good stuff comes flowing back in once you’ve set up a solid foundation.)

 Here’s a list of some of the un-fun, straight-up, business-like details that have made living with a partner so much better for me.